Guide Speculative

 Vice City's urban details at night, hungry for VRAM

 The Ryzen 5800X3D deserves a special shoutout.
-Its massive L3 cache makes it a beast in open-world games — exactly the workload GTA 6 will throw at your system.
+Its massive L3 cache makes it a beast in open-world games, exactly the workload GTA 6 will throw at your system.
 If you can find one on sale, it might be the best value-for-money pick specifically for this game.

 32 GB of RAM has become the 2026 standard for serious gaming.
 GTA 6 will juggle thousands of NPCs, dynamic weather systems, dense traffic, and a gigantic open world.
 All of that lives in memory.
 16 GB will scrape by, but expect micro-stutters in the most demanding areas.

-Estimated Ultra Specs — The 4K Dream
+Estimated Ultra Specs

 For players who want every slider maxed, full ray-tracing enabled, and native 4K at high framerates.
-This is wallet-destroying territory.

 ComponentEstimated Spec